 Above all, sexual openness led me to the most unexpected place of all: A deep investment and belief in intimate monogamy as a spiritual path.

 Will everyone agree with my choices and ultimate realization?
-Probably not - life is an individual journey for each of us, so I will make no sweeping generalizations about the "right" way to be in relationship other than this:
+Probably not - life is an individual journey for each of us, so I will make no sweeping generalizations about the "right" way to have a relationship other than this:

 Be honest, respect your own heart, and be brave enough to follow where it leads you.

-It's not going to be easy, painless, or guaranteed.
+It's not easy, painless, or guaranteed.
 But it will be worth it, I can promise you that.